Panintelligence/azure-containers/README.md

 ## Instructions

-Please run the following commands in cloud shell on azure.
+Please run the following commands in cloud shell (bash) on azure.

 ```bash
 mkdir panintelligence